Special Needs Plan: What It Is and Why You Might Want One

 July 7, 2023

-When it comes time for open enrollment each fall, you may hear about the Medicare Advantage Special Needs Plans (SNPs).
+When it comes time for enrollment">open enrollment each fall, you may hear about the Medicare Advantage Special Needs Plans (SNPs).
 These are a type of Medicare Advantage plan for people with additional heath needs, often due to a serious or chronic condition such as diabetes or dementia.
 They are also available to people who qualify for both Medicaid and Medicare.

 The plans are fairly common: Almost 4 million people on Medicare were enrolled in one in 2021, according to the Kaiser Family Foundation.